 Like ricotta, pistachios are used in Sicily to make ice-cream and many cakes.
 Sicilians also use them to make granita (a kind of sorbet), a pistachio liqueur and a green Nutella!
 However, probably the most well-known savoury pistachio recipes are pistachio pesto and this creamy pasta with ricotta and pistachio.

 Making this Sicilian ricotta and pistachio pasta.

 I have already posted another recipe for pistachio pesto on its own with scialatielli pasta.
-In this recipe, ricotta is creamed with the pasta cooking water and then mixed with a simple pistachio pesto.
+In this recipe however, you cream the ricotta with the pasta cooking water and then mix it with a simple pistachio pesto.
 This is a super easy recipe that only takes as long as it takes to boil the water and cook the pasta.

 Other types of pasta tubes also go well in this recipe.
 In Sicily, they often use ditali or small pasta shells.
 However you can use penne, sedani or any other small to medium sized pasta tube.
 Whichever pasta you use, I'm sure you are going to love this creamy dish.
 It's easy to make and quite light, so great for warm weather meals too!

 If you make this pasta recipe, I’d love to hear how it turns out and if you liked it.
 Please leave a comment here on the blog or on The Pasta Project Facebook page.